triggermains/triggermains.github.io/docs/guides/trigger/quick.md

 If you're pulling Trigger only to strengthen your S Anby team to the maximum, then Anby's weapon is definitely a higher upgrade.

-If you want your Trigger to be useful in as many teams as possible, then Trigger's weapon will be more useful.
+If you want your Trigger to be useful in as many teams as possible, then Trigger's weapon will be more important.

 ## Drive discs